-All of them agreed that Margery would not be able to understand the concept of marriage, giving examples of her failure to know her parents' names or how many days there are in the week or to be able to count to five as examples of her problems.
-In addition Margery was personally examined about the claims and found to be completely unable to answer any questions.
+All of them agreed that Margery would not be able to understand the concept of marriage, giving examples of her not knowing her parents' names, or how many days there are in the week, or not being able to count to five as examples of her limited capacity.
+In addition, Margery was personally examined about the claims and found to be completely unable to answer any questions.

 In August 1605 the courts annulled the marriage.